raspdevpy/ccdoc/guide/Trigger/slash.md

 * USER

 Example Type USER:
-User can only provide a user .It is not possible to provide text or unvalid input.
+User can only provide a user .It is not possible to provide text or invalid input.

 ## Option Choices
-String and Number type supports choices.If you provide chooices,the user can only select those and can't provide any custom text/number.
+String and Number type supports choices.If you provide choices,the user can only select those and can't provide any custom text/number.

 ## Creating a Custom Command